* Junior staffer for the John Kerry–John Edwards presidential ticket in 2004

-Born in 1979 to parents who were Pakistani Muslim immigrants to the United States, Faiz Shakir grew up in Florida.
+Born on October 16, 1979 in Florida to parents who were Pakistani Muslim immigrants to the United States, Faiz Shakir also grew up in Florida.
 In 2002 he earned a bachelor’s degree in government at Harvard University, where he was a member of the Harvard Islamic Society (HIS).
 In 2000, Shakir served as a co-chair for HIS’s Islamic Awareness Week events, one of which was a fundraiser for the Holy Land Foundation for Relief and Development, a group that acted as the fundraising arm for Hamas in the United States.

 After graduating from Harvard, Shakir earned a J.D. from the Georgetown University Law Center.
 He then worked as a communications aide in the White House Office of National Drug Control Policy, and as a legislative aide to Democratic U.S. Senator Bob Graham of Florida.
 In 2003-04, Shakir served as a junior staffer for the John Kerry–John Edwards presidential ticket.